BoykoBonev42/core/docs/capabilities/04_windows/02_workspaces/03_enabling-workspaces/enabling-workspaces.md

 export default App;
 ```

-It is recommended that all Glue42 and app logic be executed after the Frame has been loaded in order to avoid unexpected behaviors and memory leaks.
+It's recommended that all Glue42 and app logic be executed after the Frame has been loaded in order to avoid unexpected behaviors and memory leaks.

 ## Web Client Apps